 - Keep the exercises simple and easy when students don’t understand what is expected of them or the activity is too complicated, they won’t enjoy it and the activity will be a failure.

-- Have real-life conversations the whole idea behind using listening activities is for students to your real life talk to help them because learning is only important for us if we can make it real to ourselves.
+- Have real-life conversations.
+The idea behind using listening activities is for students to your real life talk to help them because learning is only important for us if we can make it real to ourselves.

-- And the last one, start with a clear accent; students first need to understand the language and learn the basics, after that you can expose them to all these beautiful accents out there in the world.
+- Lastly, start with a clear accent; students first need to understand the language and learn the basics, after that you can expose them to all these beautiful accents out there in the world.

 Okay everyone, I hope you enjoyed this lesson.